Master of Arts in Political Science

 30-39 semester credit hours (SCH) minimum with at least 21 SCH of course work in the major.

-Students must take the course in Professional Practices, in addition to the four-course distribution requirement, with at least one course in U.S. politics, law, and government; global/comparative politics; political theory; and public policy.
+Students must take one course in Research Methods, in addition to the three-course distribution requirement, with at least one course in U.S. Politics & Public Policy; Global Politics & Theory; and Gender & Politics.

 Thesis Option